 iCloud

 If you have an iPhone or other Apple device, setting up an iCloud account is the only way to connect all of your Apple devices and back up your apps and photos.
-You get 5 GB of free iCloud storage, and plans for more storage start at $0.99 a month.
+You get 5 GB of free iCloud storage, and plans for more storage start at $0.99 a month for 50 GB.

 Once you have an iCloud account, you can sign in and turn on iCloud Photos.
 Your photos across all of your devices where you’re signed into your account will be backed up.
-Your photos will automatically be organized by date and subject, making it easier to locate an old photo.
+Your photos will automatically be organized by date, and while iCloud does help with syncing, the ability to organize by subject is a feature of the Photos app that uses on-device processing.

 Apple iCloud offers privacy and does not process your photos on its iCloud servers.
-Apple is not in the data harvesting business unlike Google who relies on selling advertisers access to you.
+While Apple emphasizes privacy, some processing does occur for features like iCloud Photos syncing.
+However, Apple uses end-to-end encryption for many iCloud services to protect user data.
+Apple is not in the data harvesting business, unlike Google, which relies on selling advertisers access to you.

 How to backup photos using iCloud: